chetan51/pilot/README.md

 To test the pendulum simulation:
 	cd path/to/pilot
-	cd data
-	python test.py n
+	python test.py theta n

-where 'n' is the number of steps to run the simulation if n is set to -1, then the simulation runs forever
+where 'theta' is the initial angle offset in degrees (0 degrees is the desired state) and 'n' is the number of steps to run the simulation if n is set to -1, then the simulation runs forever